briandorsey/til.cafe/content/projects/recorder.md

 - low noise ADC - at least as good or better than noise floor on EM272 capsules.
 - parallel ADCs for each input channel - allowing lower gain on one for safety.
 - above implies recording 8 channels at the same time.
-- each channel sampled and recorded at 24bit, up to 96khz (bonus for higher, but not needed for ambience recording).
+- each channel sampled and recorded at 24bit, up to 96khz (bonus for higher, but not needed for ambiance recording).
 - WAV only.
 - excellent embedded metadata in recorded WAV files.
-- reasonably optimized, low power consuption.
+- reasonably optimized, low power consumption.
 - safely finish writing files (including WAV headers/offsets) on power loss.
 - functional in a wide range of temperatures, approx: -20C through 50C.
-- designed for electronics hobbiest assembly at home.
+- designed for electronics hobbyist assembly at home.
-- minimize dependencies where possible
+- minimize software dependencies where possible

 Stretch feature goals:

-- adjustible PIP voltage (~2-8V) (many capsules operate best at ~8V).
+- adjustable PIP voltage (~2-8V) (many capsules operate best at ~8V).
 - dual SD cards & dual simultaneous writing (for backup/reliability).
 - GPS for date and timecode - if clock is accurate enough, doesn't need to run often.